Marta Complex: Plot

-Michael (Jason Bateman) convinces Lucille (Jessica Walter) to throw what she thinks is a Valentine's Day party, but is in fact, an anniversary party for Tobias (David Cross) and Lindsay (Portia de Rossi).
-Marta (Patricia Velásquez) is impressed by the romantic side of Michael when she finds out he's responsible for the party.
-George Michael (Michael Cera) searches for a sign using the messages stamped on candy hearts for his crush on Maeby (Alia Shawkat), finding one that reads "Maybe Tonight" and considering that a sign.
-Lucille, still trying to break up the relationship between Buster (Tony Hale) and Lucille Austero (Liza Minnelli), sets Austero up with Carl Weathers, Tobias' acting coach, on a night Buster has class.
+Michael convinces Lucille to throw what she thinks is a Valentine's Day party, but is in fact, an anniversary party for Tobias and Lindsay.
+Marta is impressed by the romantic side of Michael when she finds out he is responsible for the party.
+George Michael searches for a sign using the messages stamped on candy hearts for his crush on Maeby, finding one that reads "Maybe Tonight".
+Lucille, still trying to break up the relationship between Buster and Lucille Austero, sets Austero up with Carl Weathers, Tobias' acting coach, on a night Buster has class.
 Michael gives a toast to love in general, and Marta realizes that Michael is the one she should be with, not Gob.
 The next morning, Lindsay decides she needs to divorce Tobias, whose never-nude affliction is too much for her.

-Meanwhile, Gob (Will Arnett) thinks Marta is cheating on him with a man named Hermano after overhearing her on the phone talking to her mother, but hermano is Spanish for "brother" as she was talking about Michael.
+Meanwhile, Gob thinks Marta is cheating on him with a man named Hermano after overhearing her on the phone talking to her mother, but "hermano" is Spanish for "brother" as she was talking about Michael.
 Neither Michael nor Gob realize this, and they agree to work together to find Hermano.
-Lindsay decides she and George Michael will switch roommates, and he'll bunk with Tobias now and she with Maeby, leading him to fear that Tobias saw the "Maybe Tonight" candy heart and figured out his crush.
-Buster, fed up with his mother's interference, decides to move out and live with Lucille Austero, but she doesn't want to be his substitute mother and doesn't allow him to move in, while Lucille Bluth refuses to let him move back in.
-Michael follows Marta around all day in an effort to track down the mysterious "Hermano."
-Lucille visits George Sr. (Jeffrey Tambor) in prison for advice for being nervous about living alone for the first time.
+Lindsay decides she and George Michael will switch roommates: he will bunk with Tobias now and she with Maeby, leading him to fear that Tobias saw the "Maybe Tonight" candy heart and figured out his crush.
+Buster, fed up with his mother's interference, decides to move out and live with Lucille Austero, but she does not want to be his substitute mother and does not allow him to move in.
+Lucille Bluth refuses to let him move back in.
+Michael follows Marta around all day in an effort to track down Hermano.
+Lucille visits George Sr. in prison for advice for being nervous about living alone for the first time.